-MarkN writes: "The use of story in video games has come a long way, from being shoehorned into a manual written for a completed game, to being told through expensive half-hour cut scenes that put gameplay on hold.
-To me the interesting thing about story in games is how it relates the player to the game, in communicating their goals, motivating them to continue, and representing their role as a character in the world.
-In this article I talk about some of the storytelling techniques games have employed, and in particular the different styles of narration that have been used to directly communicate information about a story, and how that affects the player's relation to their character and the degree of freedom they're given to shape the story themselves."
+MarkN writes "The use of story in video games has come a long way, from being shoehorned into a manual written for a completed game to being told through expensive half-hour cut scenes that put gameplay on hold.
+To me, the interesting thing about story in games is how it relates the player to the game; in communicating their goals, motivating them to continue, and representing their role as a character in the world.
+This article talks about some of the storytelling techniques games have employed, and in particular the different styles of narration that have been used to directly communicate information about a story, and how that affects the player's relation to their character and the degree of freedom they're given to shape the story themselves."

 Top Ten Things Overheard At The ANSI C Draft Committee Meetings:

 (5) All right, who's the wiseguy who stuck this trigraph stuff in